-These are the towns and villages of Huerfano County.
+These are the towns, villages, and places of interest of Huerfano County.
 Many of them no longer exist.

 Adams On 1885 map